AnastasiaBelenkii/logseq-data-converter/README.md

-**KINDA BROKEN-- STILL IN DEVELOPMENT-- USE AT OWN RISK-- THIS CODE IS VERY BAD**
+**KINDA BROKEN-- STILL IN DEVELOPMENT-- USE AT OWN RISK-- THIS CODE IS VERY BAD-- NO TESTS ANYWHERE**

 ## Intro and Rationale